-It’s Day Three after Lane got back home, early morning, he’s in the middle of remembering where things were and how things belong as he looks around the countertop for the creamer and only finds milk.
+It’s Day Three after Lane got back home from his deployment, early morning, he’s in the middle of remembering where things were and how things belong as he looks around the countertop for the creamer and only finds milk.

 “Milk?
 You just put milk in your coffee now?”